airbytehq/airbyte/docs/deploying-airbyte/on-gcp-compute-engine.md

 docker-compose --version
 ```

-8. Close the ssh connection on your VM instance terminal to ensure the group modification is taken into account by following the below command in your ssh session on the instance terminal.
+8. Close the SSH connection on your VM instance to ensure the group modification is taken into account by following the below command in your VM terminal:

 ```bash
 logout